andreicozma1/InfiniBuilder/README.md

 8. deploy

 ### IMPORT INTO IntelliJ IDEA:
+1. Clone Repository
 ```
 	> git clone https://github.com/andreicozma1/CS307FinalProject
 	> cd CS307FinalProject
 ```
-1. Open IntelliJ IDEA -> Import -> pom.xml
+2. Open IntelliJ IDEA -> Import -> pom.xml
-2. All dependencies are loaded by the Maven Build System
+3. All dependencies are loaded by the Maven Build System
-3. Click the Maven Tab on the right side of the IDE for options and commands
+4. Click the Maven Tab on the right side of the IDE for options and commands
-4. Add Configuration -> Click + -> Select Maven -> Write "javafx:run" for Command Line
+5. Add Configuration -> Click + -> Select Maven -> Write "javafx:run" for Command Line